< Browse to Previous Essay | Browse to Next Essay >

 Sicks' Stadium, Seattle, 1930s

-Temporary housing for war workers at Rainier Vista, May 14, 1943
+Temporary housing addition for war workers, Rainier Vista, Seattle, May 14, 1943

 Columbia City Gallery, 4916 Rainier Avenue S, May 2001